microsoft/nni/docs/en_US/Compression/Pruner.rst

 Typically, each attention layer in the Transformer models consists of four weights: three projection matrices for query, key, value, and an output projection matrix.
 The outputs of the former three matrices contains the projected results for all heads.
 Normally, the results are then reshaped so that each head performs that attention computation independently.
 The final results are concatenated back before fed into the output projection.
 Therefore, when an attention head is pruned, the same weights corresponding to that heads in the three projection matrices are pruned.
 Also, the weights in the output projection corresponding to the head's output are pruned.
 In our implementation, we calculate and apply masks to the four matrices together.

+Note: currently, the pruner can only handle models with projection weights written as separate `Linear` modules, i.e., it expects four `Linear` modules corresponding to query, key, value, and an output projections.
+Therefore, in the `config_list`, you should either write `['Linear']` for the `op_types` field, or write names corresponding to `Linear` modules for the `op_names` field.

 The pruner implements the following algorithm:

 .. code-block:: bash